+Serengeti Migration is undoubtedly the best-known ‘wildlife sanctuary’ in the world, unequaled in its natural beauty and scientific value.
 The name Serengeti Migration conjures up images of millions of wildebeest, zebra, and gazelle meandering about their migration routes with pride of lions, sometimes sleeping, sometimes alert and carefully stalking their prey.
 Cheetah peers across the endless Serengeti Plains.

 The park’s name “Serengeti” means endless plains and is derived from the Maasai language.
 Within Serengeti’s vast plains, scattered rock outcrops, patches of Acacia bush, forest, and occasional small rivers lies endless habitat for more than 3 million large mammals.

 Serengeti Ecosystem is one of the oldest on earth.
 The essential features of climate, vegetation and fauna have barely changed in the past million years.
 Early man himself made an appearance in Olduvai Gorge about two million years ago.
 Some patterns of life, death, adaptation, and migration are as old as the hills themselves.

 Wildebeests also called gnus, are antelopes in the genus Connochaetes.
 They belong to the family Bovidae, which includes antelopes, cattle, goats, sheep, and other even-toed horned ungulates